Last year saw an unprecedented number of cyber-attacks against organisations, with over a 200% increase in the number of attacks compared to 2016.

 Whaling – Targeting of senior company figures or CEO.
 Attacks will be very well researched, often with several touch points with a company.
 Cyber criminals may even contact the individual to ‘warm them up’ to ensure that once a phishing email is sent it yields maximum effectiveness.
 The end goals range from attempts to reveal banking information or, more commonly, passwords that give cyber criminals access to information held on networks and systems.

-Business-email compromise (BEC) – Less common but becoming more of a risk with the increasing number of devices people own.
+Business-email compromise (BEC) – Growing as a risk with the increasing number of devices people own.
 BEC is when an email account is actually compromised, usually as a result of a lost or stolen phone or laptop.
 BEC usually occurs because proper security precautions are not in place on the device.
 Without security such as pin codes, passwords or fingerprint recognition, criminals can get into work systems or send emails that prompt staff to give out sensitive information.

 Defence against phishing and spoofing